 2.1.2.
-Remuneration of members of the management and supervisory function remuneration of senior executives and staff members who receive the highest amounts of total remuneration within the institution.
+Remuneration of members of the management and supervisory function members of the management function.
+Without prejudice to national law, the supervisory function should also specifically approve and oversee the remuneration of senior executives and staff members who receive the highest amounts of total remuneration within the institution.